Cuther/inmortalao-vb6/README.md

 This code contains just one main project with all necessary resources to get into.

-This code was based into original InmortalAO vb 6.0 server, credits to Jose Ignacio Castelli, Leandro Mendoza(Mannakia) and Pablo Marquez
+Extra credits to Leandro Mendoza(Mannakia) and Pablo Marquez

 # How to install